vgmoose/space-nx/README.md

 ## Space Game NX
 This is a WIP port of [Space Game](https://github.com/vgmoose/space) to the Switch, using libtransistor.

-Right now it only displays the title screen.
-Input, text, and music aren't implemented yet.
+Right now the game can be started and the ship controlled, but there's no enemies, weapons, or music.

 ### Compiling
 #### For Switch